howardisaacson/Intro-to-Astro-2021/Week4_tess_chi_squared/README.md

 ### Tutorials:
 1. Tim: Tutorial on downloading and plotting TESS 2-minute lightcurves
+2. Joey: Tutorial on chi-squared minimization
-2. Group Discussion: (5 mins for each question; 10 mins for last question)
+3. Group Discussion: (5 mins for each question; 10 mins for last question)

     1. Summarize the "Whistling Vivaldi" chapter.
     2. What are your reactions to the "Whistling Vivaldi" chapter?
 Did anything surprise you?
 What did you learn?